China considers easing family planning rules

 President Hu Jintao dropped a standard reference to maintaining low birth rates in his work report to the ruling Communist Party's five-yearly congress in early November, a break which some experts see as evidence of an imminent change to the one-child policy.

-Demographers warn that the policy has led to a rapidly greying population that could hamper China's economic competitiveness.
+Demographers warn that the policy has led to a rapidly graying population that could hamper China's economic competitiveness.

 Critics say it also has fuelled forced abortions and increased social tension stemming from an imbalance in the number of boys and girls.